Peer To Peer Lending Defaults – How Are They Handled?

 Lending Crowd: 1 current loan in default

 The loan in question is a business loan secured by property owned by the Director.
 The loan has been in default since late 2015 and recovery is still in process.
-I expect the property to be sold sometime in 2017 and lenders to receive capital and interest.
+I expect the property to be sold sometime in 2017.

 Rebuilding Society: 3 current loans in default